You probably heard someone say to you, “Enjoy your sleep while you can,” at some point before your baby arrived into this world.

 - Limit technology.
 As luring as it may be to scroll TikTok, binge a new Netflix show or post the latest pics of the baby, these things will still be there when you get up.
 The light from electronic devices can confuse your body clock making it harder to fall asleep and even have deep sleep.

-- Avoid heavy meals, caffeine and alcohol several hours before bed.
+- Avoiding caffeine, heavy meals and alcohol several hours before bed can help.
 These things can make it more challenging to fall asleep and even stay asleep.

 3. Place the crib or bassinet near your bed.

-Try room sharing with your baby in a bassinet or crib near your bed so they are close when they need to be fed or comforted.
+Try room sharing with your baby in a bassinet or crib near your bed so when baby wakes, and they need to be fed or comforted, they are close.
 This can be especially helpful in the first six months when your baby is sleeping in short little bursts throughout the night.

 As tempting as it may be to co-sleep in the same bed with your sleeping beauty, it is unsafe and dangerous to sleep with your baby in your bed.